Leadership Pulse Bursaries

 Clore Leadership is grateful to the funders who support a range of bursaries across our courses targeting underrepresented groups, as well as those working in areas of specialism or geographic focus.
 All bursary places are highly competitive and you should ensure you check your eligibility for any bursary you wish to apply for before making your application.
 As part of the application form you will be asked to tell us how you meet the criteria and how you can evidence a strong case for support.
 All bursaries cover fees only and do not cover the costs of travel to and from the course venue.

 These bursaries are targeted to support the needs of diverse leaders and underrepresented groups in the cultural sector.
 These bursaries can be applied to both Leadership Pulse and Emerging Leaders courses, unless otherwise stated.

 This fund is for candidates with caring responsibilities who incur additional costs by attending a residential programme.
 This includes, but is not limited to, caring for children or elderly parents.
 If you are awarded a bursary, you will be required to provide proof of need.
 Up to £375 per residential week is available and up to five awards are can be offered per course.

 - D/deaf and Disabled Leaders' Bursary

-We actively encourage applications from D/deaf disabled* and neurodivergent arts and cultural leaders as they are under-represented in leadership roles in the cultural sector in the UK.
+We actively encourage applications from applicants who identify as D/deaf disabled* and neurodivergent arts and cultural leaders.
 The bursary will cover the entire course fee.

 *The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 Sharing that you are disabled will not be used in any way in judging the quality of your application.